 For more information, please read the article Naturally Sourced F&F Ingredients: Regulations and Verification Through Carbon-14, published in the Perfumer & Flavorist’s Digital Magazine exclusive.

-Miami-based ISO 17025-accredited Beta Analytic provides professional biobased content testing of flavors and fragrances by carbon-14 analysis with a standard turnaround time of 5-7 business days.
+Miami-based ISO 17025-accredited Beta Analytic provides professional biobased content testing of flavors and fragrances by carbon-14 analysis.
 The lab also has a faster service available.

 Image credit: Pixabay